Aust1nS2/automated_scrublet/README.md

 ```
     conda env create -n scrublet --file ./environments/py3.9_spec_file.20250206.txt
 ```
-If you have trouble installing the environment with any of the provided environment files you can view which libraries are used in the python script and install them via conda
+If you have trouble installing the environment with any of the provided environment files you can view which libraries are used in the python script and install them via conda.
+Alternatively you can use the docker image.
+See the docker README.md file.

 Scrublet should always be used on the filtered matrix results from cellranger, cellranger-atac, or cellranger-arc.
 In theory it could be